Samia Yusuf Omar: Early life

 Samia Yusuf Omar was born in Somalia on 25 March 1991, to Omar Yusuf and Dahabo Ali and was the oldest of six children.
 Her mother was an athlete who competed at a national level within Somalia.
 The family came from one of the country's minority ethnic groups.

-Both Omar's father and uncle were killed following a mortar attack on Bakaara Market, where they worked.
+Both Omar's father and uncle were killed following a mortar attack on Bakaara Market.
 Omar was in the eighth grade at the time, and she dropped out of school in response to look after her siblings while her mother sold produce to provide for the family.
 Following the encouragement of her mother, she decided to take up running.
 She would train at Mogadishu Stadium, as the family lived nearby in a hovel.
 The stadium had a gravel running track, pitted with mortar craters from the ongoing Somali Civil War.
 When not running at the stadium, she would run on the streets of Mogadishu, facing harassment from local militants who did not believe that Muslim women should participate in sporting activities.